Lectionary Bible Studies and Sermons

 A criminal who went to the gas chamber some years ago, a man by the name of Harris, gave a little speech to the watching crowd.
 He said, "You can be a king or a street sweeper, but everyone has to dance with the grim reaper."

 As I am sure you realize, all of us are affected by the "spirit of the age".
-What I mean is, we are all powerfully influenced by our culture, by the ethos of the age we live in.
-For most people, eternity, God, goodness.... are often only memories of an inquiring youth.
-Meaning is found within; secular humanity is existentialist and humanist.
-Our age is concerned with the present moment and the individual experience of it.
+What I mean is, we are all influenced by our culture, by the ethos of the age we live in.
+For most people, eternity, God, spirituality, .... are little more than memories of an inquiring youth.
+The society we live in finds its meaning within, that is, it is existentialist and humanist.
+Our age is concerned with the present moment and the individual's experience of it.

 If there is any ethic in our age it is Marxist egalitarianism.
 The buzz-words today are multiculturalism, sexism and the like.
 These "isims" derive from a socialist dogma proved worthless in the cold light of history.
-None-the-less, Western humanity powers on into oblivion.
-Can we see past our nose?
-Have we forgotten the wonder of our God?
-Do we fail to honour him in our lives?
+None-the-less, Western society powers on into oblivion, having forgotten the wonder of an awesome God.

 There were times, in the history of the people of Israel, when the hand of the Lord was so impressive that it instilled in the people a powerful reverence and awe.
 If we could be aware of the Lord's hand as they were, we might not be so easily sucked into the power of the moment.
-The people of Israel saw the mountain tremble; they saw the fire of God; they heard his voice; they could smell the fear and sense the awe of the moment.
-Maybe we need this type of experience, something more powerful than an existentialist moment.
+The people of Israel saw the mountain tremble; they saw the fire of God; they heard his voice.
+Filled with fear they sensed the awe of the moment.
+Maybe we need this type of experience, something more powerful than an existential enlightenment.

-Yet, the writer to the Hebrews says that our experience is no less than theirs.
+Yet, the writer of Hebrews says that our experience is no less than theirs.
 We might not have actually seen, nor felt, God's presence on the mountain, yet our confrontation with God is of far greater measure.
-We have actually touched reality, whereas they touched only the shadows; we have touched the substance of God's being; we have heard the Good News of Jesus Christ.
+We have actually touched reality, whereas they touched only the shadows; we have touched the substance of God's being in the Good News of Jesus Christ.

-Yet, now we are carried along in the power of the moment - the age with all the answers.
+Yet, now we are carried along by the power of the moment - the age with all the answers.
 Shall the ground of our being be existential, egalitarian, humanist, secular?
-Do we really want to rest on the brave new world which has abandoned the faith of our forefathers?
+Do we really want to rest on the brave new world that has abandoned the faith of our forefathers?
 Do we really want to place the substance of our being on the shifting sands of secularism?

 Discussion